 - Place the lids into a small saucepan and simmer those in a bit of water as well.
 No need to warm the rings, just the lids.
-Make sure you are using new lids every time.
-It's best not to reuse them.
+(Make sure you are using new lids, it's best not to reuse them.)

 - Combine strawberries, pectin, lime juice and zest in a large stock pot.
 (You'll want plenty of room at the top when the mixture starts boiling)

 - Bring mixture to a boil, stirring occasionally, then add sugar all at once and stir until completely dissolved.
 Return to a rolling boil and let it boil HARD for 60 - 90 seconds, stirring constantly.

 - Reduce heat and let the jam simmer for 20 - 25 minutes until it reaches gel stage.

 - Remove from heat and skim off as much foam as you can without taking too much of the jam.

 - Using canning tongs (or regular tongs with a dish towel wrapped around them) remove the jars from the water, pour the water out and set a wide mouth funnel inside of one jar.

 - Using a ladle or measuring cup, scoop jam and pour into warm jar leaving 1/4" of space at the top.
 Repeat until all the jars are filled, then wipe the rim of the jar with a damp towel, making sure the thread of the jar is clean.

 - Remove the lids from the simmering water, screw on the rings but do not tighten all the way.
 Enough to secure the lid, but not completely tightened.
 Repeat with remaining jars.

 - Place jars into a canning rack if you have one and lower into water in canning/stock pot.
 If not, use tongs and lower the jars one by one (fairly quickly) into the water.
 Make sure water covers the jars by at least an inch, two if possible.